2014 FIFA World Cup

-The 2014 FIFA World Cup was the 20th FIFA World Cup, the quadrennial world championship for men's national football teams organised by FIFA.
+The 2014 FIFA World Cup (Portuguese: Copa do Mundo da FIFA Brasil 2014) was the 20th FIFA World Cup, the quadrennial world championship for men's national football teams organised by FIFA.
 It took place in Brazil from 12 June to 13 July 2014, after the country was awarded the hosting rights in 2007.
 It was the second time that Brazil staged the competition, the first being in 1950, and the fifth time that it was held in South America.

-31 national teams advanced through qualification competitions to join the host nation in the final tournament (with Bosnia and Herzegovina as the only debutant).
+Thirty-one national teams advanced through qualification competitions to join the host nation in the final tournament (with Bosnia and Herzegovina as the only debutant).
 A total of 64 matches were played in 12 venues located in as many host cities across Brazil.
 For the first time at a World Cup finals, match officials used goal-line technology, as well as vanishing spray for free kicks.
 FIFA Fan Fests in each host city gathered a total of 5 million people, and the country received 1 million visitors from 202 countries.
 Spain, the defending champions, were eliminated at the group stage.
 Host nation Brazil, who had won the 2013 FIFA Confederations Cup, lost to Germany 7–1 in the semi-finals and eventually finished in fourth place.

 In the final, Germany defeated Argentina 1–0 after extra time following a half-volley goal by Mario Götze in the 113th minute of the final to win the tournament and secure the country's fourth world title, the first after German reunification in 1990, when as West Germany they also beat Argentina by the same score in 90 minutes in the World Cup final.
 It was Germany's first major tournament win since UEFA Euro 1996.
-Germany became the first European team to win a World Cup staged in the Americas, and this result marked the third consecutive title won by a European team, after Italy in 2006 and Spain in 2010, - a record-breaking streak by the teams from the same continent continued by France four years later.
+Germany became the first European team to win the World Cup in the Americas, and this result marked the third consecutive title won by a European team, after Italy in 2006 and Spain in 2010, a record-breaking streak by the teams from the same continent continued by France four years later.
 (Note: Alternatively, if one accepts the claim that the football tournaments at the 1924 and 1928 Summer Olympics should be counted as the first association football world championships, then in 2014 European teams repeated the three wins in a row streak achieved by South Americans earlier, as the two Olympic football tournaments and the first edition of the FIFA World Cup in 1930 were won by Uruguay.)

+As of the 2026 tournament, this is the most recent World Cup to feature all previous winners (Uruguay, Italy, Germany, Brazil, England, Argentina, France and Spain).